 Captain General: The Captain General acts as Marshal at parades and on occasions of ceremony.

 Surgeon General: The Surgeon General shall be duly licensed to practice medicine.

 Counsellor General: The Counsellor General is an Attorney at Law and renders legal aid and opinions upon matters pertaining to the Society.

 Members-at-Large: Members-at-Large shall perform such duties as assigned to him/her by the General Congress or the General Board of Assistants, Executive Committee, and/or Governor General.

-The General Society of Mayflower Descendants is made up of 53 Member Societies representing all 50 states, the District of Columbia, Canada, and Europe.
+The General Society of Mayflower Descendants is made up of 54 Member Societies representing all 50 states, the District of Columbia, Canada, Europe, and Australia.
 Member Societies are volunteer organizations that were authorized and granted a Charter by the General Board of Assistants.
 Each Member Society has their own Constitution and Bylaws and elects their own officers.
 Additionally, Member Societies set their own dues and fees.
 Those applying to become a member of the General Society of Mayflower Descendants must apply for membership through a Member Society.

 In addition to their own elected officers, every Member Society has a Deputy Governor General (DGG) and an Assistant General (AG) who are nominated by their Society to be elected by the General Congress.
 They represent their Society at annual General Board of Assistants meetings and at the General Congress.